South Korea 4 Day Itinerary (Seoul and the DMZ)

 DMZ

 The main tunnel, which is 73 metres underground, is reached by a steep access tunnel.
-I fall behind with an American woman who, after walking around 400 metres down the access tunnel, promptly has an asthma/panic attack and announces she left her inhaler in her bag.
+I fall behind with an American woman who, after walking around 400 metres down the access tunnel, promptly has an asthma/panic attack and announces that she left her inhaler in her bag.

 Third Infiltration Tunnel